rwinlib/tesseract/readme.md

 Tesseract OCR stack for Windows:

- - Tesseract 3.05.01
+ - Tesseract 4.0.0 --without-openmp
- - Leptonica 1.74.4
+ - Leptonica 1.76

-Tesseract was compiled with Rtools gcc and g++.
+Note that OpenMP has been disabled because it leads to massive performance regression.
+Hopefully this will be fixed upstream.

-Leptonica was built with:
+Everything in /lib was built RTOOLS4: GCC 8.2.0.

-    CC="gcc -DOPJ_STATIC"

-Other libs were taken from msys2.

-Note that this does not include the training data files required to run tesseract.
+For the 4.9.3 I used the attached PKGBUILD (uncomment the lines that set CC, CXX, etc)